 Section 7.
 Proxies.
 No voting by proxies shall be allowed.

 Section 8.
-Election of Officers. (i) Officers of the Board of Directors shall be elected at the annual meeting of the Council as scheduled for October of each year for a term of two years as specified hereafter: years ending in an EVEN NUMBER: President, Programs Chairperson, Newsletter Editor, Secretary; years ending in an ODD NUMBER: Vice-President Membership, Insurance Liaison , Treasurer, Parliamentarian. (ii) Term of office shall commence immediately upon election
+Election of Officers.
+Officers of the Board shall be elected at the Annual Meeting of the SCCQG as scheduled for October of each year for a term of two (2) years or until their successors are elected: a) Years ending in an EVEN NUMBER: President, Programs Chairperson, Newsletter Editor, and Secretary; b) Years ending in an ODD NUMBER: Vice-President Membership, Insurance Liaison, Treasurer, and Parliamentarian.
+Term of office shall commence immediately upon election and extend until successors are elected.
+Officers may be reelected.

 Section 2.
 Powers of the Board.
 In addition to general powers to conduct the business of the Council, the Board shall have the following specific powers: